 What does Crowdify do?

-Crowdify is a crowdfunding platform, which raises money from private investors to renovate or design and construct co-living properties.
+Crowdify is an equity-based crowdfunding platform, which raises money from private investors to renovate or design and construct co-living properties.
 Properties are subsequently rented out by the room while the platform ensures that it delivers steady financial returns to its investors.

 This approach naturally offers a more cost-effective budget to people starting out in life or in less well-paid jobs and also addresses the chronic shortage of affordable homes that exists in many parts of the country, with an emphasis on those who make a real difference to the communities in which they live and work. i.e. NHS staff, teachers, utility and food chain workers, transport, police and support staff.